Montecri/GNSSTimeServer/README.md

 The pushbutton switch disables or enables WiFi connectivity.
 The yellow LED indicates WiFi is enabled.
 The green LED indicates the GPS signals are locked for a good fix.
 The red LED pulses every second when GPS signals are present.
-The first OLED display shows how many satellites are "in view" and the resolution of the fix.
-It also shows the UTC time and date.

 There is provision to turn the displays on and off.
 This can be done by connecting a PIR motion sensor or a switch to the A0 pin on the NodeMCU.